lakejs/lake-docs/reference/editor.md

 ### box <Badge type="info" text="Read only" />

-An instance of the `BoxManager` class managing the box components.
+A `BoxManager` object that manages the box components.

 * Type: `BoxManager`